UPDATE OF OFFICIAL GEOLOGICAL MAPPING

 Abstract

-The Geological Mapping Project of Italy at a scale of 1:50,000 (CARG Project) aims to achieve complete coverage of the Italian territory through the creation of 636 sheets that make up the Geological Map of Italy at a scale of 1:50,000.
-As of now, the geological sheets currently in progress and those already completed cover approximately 62% of the national territory.
+The Geological Mapping Project of Italy at 1:50,000 scale (CARG Project) aims to achieve full coverage of the Italian territory through the production of the 634 map sheets that make up the Geological Map of Italy at 1:50,000 scale.

 Description

-The CARG Project is carried out in collaboration with the regions and autonomous provinces, the CNR, and universities, and is coordinated by the Department for the Geological Survey of Italy (SGd’I) - ISPRA, as the state’s official cartographic body (L 68/60).
-The regions and autonomous provinces may contribute additional financial resources for the production of geological sheets.
-The surveys are conducted following nationally valid guidelines specifically prepared for this purpose.
+The CARG Project is implemented in collaboration with the Regions and Autonomous Provinces, the National Research Council (CNR), and universities, and is coordinated by the Department for the Geological Survey of Italy (SGd’I) – ISPRA, acting as the national cartographic authority (Law 68/1960).

 Purpose

-To enhance geological knowledge of the Italian territory through mapping, a fundamental tool for all activities related to planning, risk prediction/prevention, and natural resource management.
+To support the advancement of geological knowledge of the Italian territory through mapping, which is a fundamental tool for all activities related to spatial planning, risk forecasting and prevention, and natural resource management.

 Policy relevance and utility for users